 A Florida State Seminole fan, Turner said he passed on a free ticket to this past Saturday's homecoming game to watch his granddaughter, Jennifer Melrose, a River Ridge High School mellophone player whose band would close the night's performance at 9:30 p.m.

-There are moms such as Nancy Carpenter who anxiously awaited word of Wesley Chapel High's ratings with her daughter, Michelle Roth, a member of the color guard, who had performed earlier in the day.
+There are mothers such as Nancy Carpenter, who anxiously awaited word of Wesley Chapel High's ratings with her daughter, Michelle Roth, a member of the color guard, who had performed earlier in the day.

 Band directors who must stay silent and off the field while their bands perform are prone to doing their share of gloating.

 Without fail, some alumni show up to remember when.
-Nikki Brown was last year's drum major for River Ridge High who during her marching days also took her turn at the flute, trombone and the piccolo.
+Nikki Brown was last year's drum major for River Ridge High.
+During her marching days, she also took her turn at the flute, trombone and the piccolo.
 Now a Florida State freshman, she made the four-hour trek home from Tallahassee for nostalgia's sake.
-"I miss it," said Nikki, proudly donning her River Ridge High School letter jacket.
+"I miss it," said Brown, proudly donning her River Ridge High School letter jacket.
 "I miss marching out there.
 It's always cold on your face, and your feet are always wet.
 You look up and you're scared to death.
 And then you start and you forget about everything."

-Marching Band Music Performance Assessment Overall Results: Pasco County: Gulf High: superior, Hudson High: excellent, Land O'Lakes High: excellent, Mitchell High: excellent, Pasco High: excellent, Ridgewood High: excellent, River Ridge High: superior, Wesley Chapel igh: excellent, Zephyrhills High: excellent.
-Citrus County: Citrus High: superior, Crystal River High: excellent, Lecanto High: excellent.
-Hernando County: Central High: good.
-Hernando High: excellent, Parrot Middle: superior, Springstead High: superior.
+Marching Band Music Performance Assessment Overall Results: Pasco County: Gulf High: superior; Hudson High: excellent; Land O'Lakes High: excellent; Mitchell High: excellent; Pasco High: excellent; Ridgewood High: excellent; River Ridge High: superior; Wesley Chapel High: excellent; Zephyrhills High: excellent.
+Citrus County: Citrus High: superior; Crystal River High: excellent; Lecanto High: excellent.
+Hernando County: Central High: good; Hernando High: excellent; Parrot Middle: superior, Springstead High: superior.